sholte6/social-learning-and-childhood/README.md

 To get started, save the six Matlab files in a folder:

+This is the main script with which to run and change parameters described below:
 	SocialLearning_MainProgram.m

-This is the main script with which to run and change parameters described below.
+This function uses the “move” output from each individual to update their knowledge matrices:
 	moveToHistory.m

-This function uses the “move” output from each individual to update their knowledge matrices.
+This function determines the move for “innovate” strategies (innovate or exploit):
 	InnovateStrategy.m

-This function determines the move for “innovate” strategies (innovate or exploit).
+This function determines the move for “observe” strategies (observe or exploit):
 	ObserveStrategy.m

-This function determines the move for “observe” strategies (observe or exploit).
+This function determines the move for “mixed” strategies (innovate, observe, or exploit):
 	MixedStrategy.m

-This function determines the move for “mixed” strategies (innovate, observe, or exploit).
+This function creates a compiled matrix of each individual’s information at death or end of loop:
 	createResultsTable.m
-This function creates a compiled matrix of each individual’s information at death or end of loop.

 Open the SocialLearning_MainProgram file to toggle parameters: